UniMath/agda-unimath/src/group-theory/multiples-of-elements-abelian-groups.lagda.md

   {l : Level} (A : Ab l)
   where

-  multiple-int-Ab : ℤ → type-Ab A → type-Ab A
+  integer-multiple-Ab : ℤ → type-Ab A → type-Ab A
-  multiple-int-Ab k g =
+  integer-multiple-Ab k g =
     map-iterate-automorphism-ℤ k (equiv-add-Ab A g) (zero-Ab A)
 ```